Drift scene

 Other details worth considering when tuning a drift car would be to fit a lighter flywheel.
 You need a responsive engine which responds quickly to changes of throttle and a lighter flywheel will do just that, mate this to a carbon fibre drive shaft and you will have a flexible drift engine.
 Induction kits should be fitted with a cold air feed and will help to free up the top end of the engine but this should be matched to a sports exhaust to expel the spent gasses effectively.

 A sports cam, fast road profile will suffice but for racing a sport cam will be better.
 The low down power will be lost but you will find a lot more top end power which is just where you need it to be when drifting.
-You will also need a heavy duty clutch and stronger gearbox as this will take a real pounding when you are competatively drifting.
+You will also need a heavy duty clutch and stronger gearbox as this will take a real pounding when you are competatively drifting click here for more.
+(Visit TorqueCars for more comprehensive car tuning tips.)

 Next we need to divert our attention to the brakes, suspension setup, steering, clutch, Body, Tyres and safety equipment.
 Click here

-ftr ©2006 all rights reserved - no part of this site may be reproduced in whole or in part without permission.
-Driftlock is a sister site to torquecars.co.uk which is owned and operated by entrypoint who also provided the web design and hosting.
+©2006-2015 all rights reserved - these articles were written by Waynne Smith - no part of this site may be reproduced in whole or in part without permission.
+Driftlock is a sponsored by TorqueCars.com and is owned and operated by entrypoint who also provided the web design and hosting.